 3. Lack of underlying activity drivers.

 It‘s not just about the dollars.
 Meaningful planning and analysis require digging into the underlying drivers and rates that cause dollars to be spent.
-For example, call center headcount and salaries are substantially driven by call levels.
+For example, call centre headcount and salaries are substantially driven by call levels.
 Too often the driver data for either or both actual and plan are not available or too difficult to pull together from disparate databases.

 4. Actual and plan structures get out of sync.

 New products, cost centres and, accounts are frequently added to the chart of accounts.
 Rolling Forecasts result in new line items being added to the planning application.
 Maintaining actual and planned structures to keep data in sync is the job that everyone hates and a resource sinkhole.
 It’s also the root of most data integrity issues—bad maintenance means bad numbers and incompatible comparisons.

 5. Actual and plan line items below natural class accounts.

 How people think is how people should be able to plan.
 Invariably, that means planning structures need to include the capability for any user to add line items below natural class accounts.
 Letting managers plan below the account level encourages more detailed and relevant data, more meaningful and logical thinking, and capture of information that would otherwise be lost in non-linked spreadsheets or scratch notes.